 Are you asking yourself how to stop drinking?
 Are you experiencing alcohol withdrawal symptoms?
 Or are you concerned that a loved one may be suffering from alcoholism?
 Most sufferers cannot stop drinking without assistance.

 Alcoholism, alcohol addiction or alcohol dependence is the most severe form of problem drinking.
-In addition to suffering from the signs of alcohol abuse, an alcoholic is also physically dependent on alcohol.
+In addition to suffering from the signs of alcohol abuse, an alcoholic may also be physically dependent on alcohol.
 This means that they can no longer control their drinking and experience withdrawal symptoms if they try to stop.

 The criteria for alcoholism have nothing to do with how much someone drinks, how long they have been drinking or the type of alcohol they drink.
 Someone is addicted to alcohol when they lose the ability to control their drinking.
 They feel an uncontrollable urge to drink, and they have incredible difficulty stopping themselves from drinking.